X-Illuminati/internet-of-spores/doc/system_architecture.md

 In this mode, the processor is in its lowest power state with most peripherals disabled.
 Extra care is taken to disable the WiFi radio, even though this will result in extra time spent waking up and calibrating the radio when the next upload cycle is reached.
 The main processor peripheral still running is the RTC module.

 This RTC module has a simple alarm timer and control of GPIO16, which it will pull low when the alarm expires.
 By connecting the link between GPIO16 and the reset pin, this will cause the processor to wake.
+> 🪧 Note:
-> Note: on the D1 Mini, a suitable resistor or Schottky diode should be used to link GPIO16 and RST or else the CH340 will not be able to pull the reset pin low and enter reprogramming mode automatically.
+> On the D1 Mini, a suitable resistor or Schottky diode should be used to link GPIO16 and RST or else the CH340 will not be able to pull the reset pin low and enter reprogramming mode automatically.

 Upon waking, the processor will have gone through a reset.
 Only the RTC RAM is retained uninitialized, and this is used to maintain application state through the deep sleep mode.